 ‘Family screening’ is a way to find out if other family members are affected by the disease as well.
-If family members want to participate in family screening, a blood test should be done.
-This blood test will determine whether family members are also affected by Fabry disease.
-Patients can help their doctor by making a ‘family tree’ with the names of their family including grandparents, aunts, uncles and cousins.
+If family members want to participate in family screening, a genetic and/or enzyme activity test should be done from a blood sample.
+This test will determine whether family members are also affected by Fabry disease.
+Patients can help their doctor by making a ‘family tree’ with the names of their family members including grandparents, aunts, uncles and cousins.

 The process of family screening can be very emotional for family members and should be managed by a trained heath care professional or genetic counsellor.
 They can help:

 - Provide information and support families to make decisions about testing and treatment

 - Listen and advise if there are any worries about the process

 - Help to bring in contact with patient associations